-- 8.1 That Performance Scrutiny Committee notes the actual prudential indicators contained within appendices A and B. - 8.2 That Performance Scrutiny Committee notes the annual treasury management report for 2018/19.
+8.1 That Council approves the actual prudential indicators contained within appendices A and B.

-Key Decision No

-Do the Exempt No

-Information Categories

-Apply?
+8.2 That Council notes the annual treasury management report for 2018/19.

-Call in and Urgency: Is the No

-decision one to which Rule

-15 of the Scrutiny

-Procedure Rules apply?

-How many appendices 2

-does the report contain?
+Key Decision No Do the Exempt Information Categories Apply?
+No Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
+No How many appendices does the report contain?
+2